ro-msg-aws-training/resources/src/networking/index.md

 - **Static** - The device is guaranteed to have the same IP address.
 - **Dynamic** - The device is **not** guaranteed (and very unlikely) to have the same IP address.

-Static means more work than dynamic because someone has to actually configure and reserve it, whereas the dynamic address is assigned automatically by an DHCP.
+Static means more work than dynamic because someone has to actually configure and reserve it, whereas the dynamic address is assigned automatically by a DHCP.

 And finally, there are the 2 versions of IP addresses: